kubesphere/website/content/en/docs/installing-on-linux/introduction/multioverview.md

 ### Network and DNS Requirements

 - Make sure the DNS address in `/etc/resolv.conf` is available.
 Otherwise, it may cause some issues of DNS in clusters.
 - If your network configuration uses Firewall or Security Group, you must ensure infrastructure components can communicate with each other through specific ports.
-It's recommended that you turn off the firewall or follow the guide [Network Access](https://github.com/kubesphere/kubekey/blob/master/docs/network-access.md).
+It's recommended that you turn off the firewall or follow the guide [Port Requirements](../port-firewall/).

 {{< notice tip >}}

 - It's recommended that your OS be clean (without any other software installed).
 Otherwise, there may be conflicts.
 - A container image mirror (accelerator) is recommended to be prepared if you have trouble downloading images from dockerhub.io.
-See [Configure registry mirrors for the Docker daemon](https://docs.docker.com/registry/recipes/mirror/#configure-the-docker-daemon).
+See [Configure Booster for Installation](../../faq/configure-booster/) and [Configure registry mirrors for the Docker daemon](https://docs.docker.com/registry/recipes/mirror/#configure-the-docker-daemon).

 {{</ notice >}}